Click on a panel/paper star to add/remove this to your individual schedule.

-What are the political possibilities and limitations of eco-activism by scientific/disciplinary experts?
-How might it navigate expertise's historical role in creating the infrastructures that have facilitated the sociopolitically and geographically uneven effects constituting the Anthropocene?
+What are disciplinary expertise's possibilities/limitations for political ecological activism?
+How might it navigate expertise's historical role in creating methodologies and infrastructures that have facilitated the sociopolitically and geographically uneven effects constituting the Anthropocene?

-Recent analyses of the intersection between violence and climate change have decisively re-politicized the figure of the scientific/disciplinary expert.
-But the tendency in so doing has been to reduce the mutual impact between violence and the expert's subjectivity to clear-cut notions of guilt and innocence, associating expertise either with the design and operation of violent infrastructures or with heroic acts of their subversion.
-The panel reconsiders this tendency by focusing on activism by scientific/disciplinary experts who self-reflexively attempt to grapple with the Anthropocene through infrastructures old and new.
-Panellists will explore expertise's complicated relationship with the violent histories through which the effects of what has been termed the Anthropocene are differentiated.
-They will therefore attend both to the physical violence involved in this differentiation and to the epistemological violence characterizing the term's tendency towards socio-political and geographical totalization.
-Especially welcome are materially and spatially focused ethnographies discussing how experts' attempts to grapple with the violence of the Anthropocene shape and are shaped by specific infrastructures premised on expertise.
-Alongside the questions raised in the short abstract, the panel asks, what new infrastructures might activist-experts conceive and develop in hopes of countering the Anthropocene's uneven effects?
-How might the racialized, gendered and class-based violence underpinning the Anthropocene both as historical, embodied experience and as a burgeoning body of knowledge inform the expert's subjectivity as activist-experts navigate the contemporary intersection of violent histories and catastrophic futures by breaking, sabotaging, repairing, repurposing existing infrastructures and/or by designing and building new ones?
+Recent analyses of the intersection between violence and climate change have decisively re-politicized the figure of the disciplinary expert.
+But the tendency in so doing has been to reduce the mutual impact between violence and the expert's subjectivity to clear-cut notions of guilt and innocence, associating expertise either with the design and operation of violent methodologies and infrastructures or with heroic acts of their subversion.
+We reconsider this tendency by focusing on activism by disciplinary experts who self-reflexively attempt to grapple with the Anthropocene through infrastructures and methodologies old and new.
+We explore expertise's complicated relationship with such violent histories as colonialism and nation-state-making through which the effects of what has been termed the Anthropocene are differentiated.
+We therefore attend both to the physical violence involved in this differentiation and to the epistemological violence characterizing the term's tendency towards socio-political and geographical totalization.
+Materially and spatially focused ethnographies on such diverse fields as engineering, art, and archival/oral history consider how individuals, who identify as experts in each field, grapple with the violence of the Anthropocene and, in so doing, are informed by expertly methodologies and infrastructures.
+Following from the questions raised in the short abstract, we ask, How might the racialized, gendered and class-based violence underpinning the Anthropocene both as historical, embodied experience and as a burgeoning body of knowledge inform the expert's subjectivity as activist-experts navigate the contemporary intersection of violent histories and catastrophic futures by breaking, sabotaging, repairing, repurposing existing infrastructures or methodologies and/or by devising new ones?